iamvickyav/interview-preparation/Common Topics/security & threats/CORS.md

 | http://www.demo.hdfc.com | No | Host mismatch |
 | http://www2.hdfc.com | No | Host mismatch |

+## How to override Same Origin Policy

+* JSONP
+* CORS

 ## JSONP

 When a JS is downloaded from an origin, it can't make access content from another origin.
 But a webpage can load download using `<script src=""/>` JS from another origin & execute it

-This loophole is used as way to bypass the SOP.
+This loophole is proposed as way to bypass the SOP.
 See the below example (taken from Wikipedia)

 Lets say call to http://example.com/Users/1234 will yield the following JSON